JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/setup/index.md

 `embed:tutorials/visual_pytest/setup/setup.py`

-Our source will now go in a `src/laxleague` directory so make sure to create it:
+Our source will now go in a `src/laxleague` directory so make sure to create it.

-TODO Screenshot of making the directory
+Why the use of `src`?
+It's a [general consensus best practice](https://hynek.me/articles/testing-packaging/) that avoids nasty surprises if you share your code or use it elsewhere.
+Our `setup.py` has the `packages` and `packages_dir` keys added in support of putting our code under `src`.

 Now go to PyCharm's Terminal tool and type in the following:

 ```shell script
 $ pip install -e .[tests]
 ```
 This has two effects:

-- It makes this project an "editable install" by creating a directory named `laxleague.egg-info`
+- It makes this project an "editable install" by creating a directory named `src/laxleague.egg-info`

 - `pytest` is installed into the project's virtual environment

+Apologies for this `setup.py` hocus-pocus.
+Python has a sordid history on this, though it is getting better.

 # Give Me Some Source

 But we don't have any source code yet.
-Let's make a directory `src/laxleague` as a sibling of `setup.py`, then put a file at `src/laxleague/player.py` in there containing an empty `Player` class:
+Let's put a file at `src/laxleague/player.py` containing an empty `Player` class:

 `embed:tutorials/visual_pytest/setup/player.py`

-Why the use of `src`?
-It's a [general consensus best practice](https://hynek.me/articles/testing-packaging/) that avoids nasty surprises if you share your code or use it elsewhere.
-Our `setup.py` has the `packages` and `packages_dir` keys added in support of putting our code under `src`.

-Apologies for this `setup.py` hocus-pocus.
-Python has a sordid history on this, though it is getting better.

 # Configure Testing